OpenNebula/docs/source/integration/infrastructure_integration/devel-im.rst

 System Datastore Information
 ================================================================================

 Monitoring probes are also responsible to collect the datastore sizes and its available space.
-The datastores infomation is included in SYSTEM_HOST message.
+The datastores information is included in SYSTEM_HOST message.

 .. code::